jr198868/Demo-Bioinformatics-Data-Pipeline-with-Docker/README.md

 # Docker Image for Fastq Aata Process

-This Docker image provides an environment for performing XYZ analysis.
+This Docker image provides an environment for performing a bioinformatics data pipeline.
 It includes all the necessary dependencies and tools.

-## Docker Installation Guide

-This guide provides step-by-step instructions for downloading and installing Docker on your system.

 ## Prerequisites

-Before you begin the installation, make sure you meet the following prerequisites:

 - Supported Operating System: Docker is compatible with a variety of operating systems, including Windows, macOS, and Linux.
 Make sure your system meets the requirements for running Docker.
 You can check the official Docker documentation for system requirements specific to your operating system.